Tom451/NashNetScanner/README.md

 ## How to run the program?
-Their is two parts, one is the web interface which is accessed by a browser hosted externally, the second is a windows based agent that allows for scanning.
+There is two parts, one is the web interface which is accessed by a browser hosted externally, the second is a windows based agent that allows for scanning.

 # References